Skip to content

 : true })

-When utilizing our default constructors, it’s important to grasp the type of value they generate.
-In the BrandedNumberSchema example, the return type of the constructor is number & Brand<"MyNumber">, indicating that the resulting value is a number with the added branding “MyNumber”.
+For instance, in the BrandedNumberSchema example, the return type of the constructor is number & Brand<"MyNumber">.
+This indicates that the resulting value is a number with additional branding information, "MyNumber".

 1